Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Prompts

 \subsubsection{Planning Tasks}

 \paragraph{1.
 Video to Natural Language Task Description} Robot videos are converted into natural language task descriptions, including sequential step descriptions.
-Three prompts are used to cover different robot types: single-arm, dual-arm, and mobile-manipulator robots, shown in Figure~\ref{prompt:video2nl_single},~\ref{prompt:video2nl_dual} and~\ref{prompt:video2nl_mobile}.
+Three prompts are used to cover different robot types: single-arm, dual-arm, and mobile manipulator robots, shown in Fig.~\ref{prompt:video2nl_single},~\ref{prompt:video2nl_dual} and~\ref{prompt:video2nl_mobile}.

 \paragraph{2.
 NL Steps $\rightarrow$ Predefined Function Sequence} Natural language step descriptions are mapped to a sequence of predefined functions.
-Two function lists are used: Manipulation (Figure~\ref{prompt:func_list_manipulation}) and Navigation (Figure~\ref{prompt:func_list_navigation}), followed by a conversion prompt (Figure~\ref{prompt:nl2func_conversion}) referencing these lists.
+Two function lists are used: Manipulation (Fig.~\ref{prompt:func_list_manipulation}) and Navigation (Fig.~\ref{prompt:func_list_navigation}), followed by a conversion prompt (Fig.~\ref{prompt:nl2func_conversion}) referencing these lists.

 \paragraph{3.
 Function Instantiation} Instantiate function arguments with objects extracted from step descriptions.
-The prompt is presented in Figure~\ref{prompt:func_instantiation}.
+The prompt is presented in Fig.~\ref{prompt:func_instantiation}.

 \paragraph{4.
-Explicit $\rightarrow$ Implicit Instruction Conversion} To facilitate natural language task formulation for embodied robots, we convert explicit task instructions into implicit forms that imply the required action without directly naming the target object or task (Figure~\ref{prompt:explicit2implicit}).
+Explicit $\rightarrow$ Implicit Instruction Conversion} To facilitate natural language task formulation for embodied robots, we convert explicit task instructions into implicit forms that imply the required action without directly naming the target object or task (Fig.~\ref{prompt:explicit2implicit}).
+To quantify the quality of the generated implicit instructions, we audit 50 sampled instances along two axes—\emph{naturalness} (whether the phrasing reads like an everyday human request) and \emph{inferability} (whether the intended target/task can be recovered from the instruction and scene), each rated on a 1--5 scale.
+A text-only judge scores naturalness $4.76{\pm}0.65$ and inferability $4.92{\pm}0.27$, while a vision-grounded judge scores naturalness $4.80{\pm}0.49$ and inferability $5.00{\pm}0.00$.
+The consistently high scores under both judges indicate that the converted instructions remain natural and reliably inferable.